Last updated on

 Designing a website, whether for eCommerce or elsewhere, does not come with a set price tag.
 On the other hand, an eCommerce site will generally cost more because of additional features and variables to consider, such as payment processing software and security measures.

 Here are three elements that determine the overall costing of your eCommerce website:

 Your initial investment in the site will be determined by the eCommerce platform you choose.
-Dukaan and Shopify are now the two most popular eCommerce platforms.
+Shopify, woocommerce and Dukaan are now the two most popular eCommerce platforms.

 When comparing Dukaan with Shopify, there are several advantages and disadvantages to consider.
 Keep in mind that transitioning your dropshipping business from one eCommerce platform to another frequently necessitates a site rebuild.
 So, when deciding on the ideal platform for your store, take your time, make sure you know what you want to get out of it, and consider the pros and cons.

 While the initial investment is the most significant, eCommerce sites also require ongoing fees to keep the site working correctly.